nazimur-rahiman/sparkle-dental/site/content/services/_index.md

       3. The procedure is generally comfortable, and the dental team works to ensure you feel at ease throughout.
 After scaling,  if necessary we may polish your teeth.

-      Scaling is  a quick and effective way to maintain excellent oral health and keep your smile sparkling.

       FAQs